kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This generalizes to an arbitrary number of weights and tells us that we can _in theory_ construct $k$ weights with only $k-1$ human inputs.
 While this limit is not achievable in practice, we can attempt to approach it, reducing the data requirement to some multiple of the number of items, i.e. $10*O(k)$, by directing attention towards the subset pairs which are most competitive with each other.

+> Note: the estimate of 10 votes per item is speculative and will need to be  validated by future research.

 Implementing active ranking is surprisingly straightforward.
 For every pair of items $a, b$ we create a Beta distribution $p_{i,j} \sim Beta(votes[a,b], votes[b,a])$, and then sample pairs based on $Var(p_{i,j})$.